KilianMichiels/Thesis/README.md

 - Open a terminal in Ubuntu and enter `roscore`.
 - If you haven't installed [ROSBridge](http://wiki.ros.org/rosbridge_suite), do it now.
 - Open another terminal and enter `roslaunch rosbridge_server rosbridge_websocket.launch`.
+- Run the DoubleIOSWithROS application (see [DoubleIOSWithROS](https://github.com/Michielskilian/Test/blob/master/README.md#double1_ioswith_rosdoubleioswithros)) and connect to the ROS Network.
+- Press the 'clear log' button on the iPad to set the number of received messages to 0.
-- Run the script with `python Test_ROS_N_Doubles.py`.
+- Run the script with `python Test_1_Double_N_Messages.py`.
+- Press the 'Test' button on the iPad.
+This will send 1000 messages at a time for each push.
-- The script will ask you the necessary input to start the test.
+- The script will give you the desired testdata.

 ### /python/Test_Gezichtsherkenning.py
     --------------------------------------------